evtHsa/sdcAdvLaneFinding/README_new.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-undistort() in ImgUtil.py calls cv2Undistort*() -> cv2.undistort() using the mtx and dist discussed above to produce the undistorted imag
+undistort() in ImgUtil.py calls cv2Undistort*() -> cv2.undistort() using the mtx and dist discussed above to produce the undistorted imag.
+One of the interesting, to me, aspects was the tutorial on calculating object points from https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_calib3d/py_calibration/py_calibration.html.
+I spent a bunch of time, likely too much to understand this and even left the ipynb I used to work through it in steps in my project. numpy is still amazing.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image1]